Last revised: March 27, 2023

 During the 1980s General Electric would grab the top sales spot for good after EMD stumbled with the SD50 of 1981, something which has remained unchanged to this day.

-Road-switchers of this generation are far more advanced than the first RS1s and GP7s that rolled off the assembly line more than a half-century ago; they are far longer and feature things like steerable trucks, AC traction motors, self-loading, high-tech electronics, and a horsepower rating exceeding 4,000 that has become the industry standard.
+Road-switchers of the current generation, models like the SD70ACe-T4 and ET44AC, are far more advanced than the first RS1s and GP7s that rolled off the assembly line more than 70 years ago; they are far longer and feature things like steerable trucks, AC traction motors, self-loading, high-tech electronics, and a horsepower rating exceeding 4,000 that has become the industry standard.